 Trojan Detection at a Healthcare Organization The Network: A healthcare services provider with an on-site security team.
-The EventTracker SIEM service supplements this team.
-The Expectation: Robust and up-to-date (Antivirus, Next Gen Firewall) prevention mechanisms thwart most common attacks, but since perfect protection is not practical, monitoring is also necessary.
-The Catch: EventTracker analysts were able to detect a Trojan that went undetected by the customer’s A/V tool.
-In order to find this, EventTracker’s signature features (below) were used by the EventTracker SOC analyst while monitoring: New Enterprise Activity Unknown Process Unknown MDF hash The Find: The EventTracker SOC analyst observed that a new process – “iexplorer.exe” – had launched on a customer system and exited after a period of time.
+Netsurion’s Managed Threat Protection service supplements this team.
+The Expectation: Robust and up-to-date (Anti-Virus, Next-Gen Firewall) prevention mechanisms thwart most common attacks, but since perfect protection is not practical, monitoring is also necessary.
+The Catch: Netsurion’s SOC analysts were able to detect a Trojan that went undetected by the customer’s Anti-Virus tool.
+In order to find this, Netsurion’s signature features (below) were used by our SOC analyst while monitoring: New Enterprise Activity Unknown Process Unknown MDF hash The Find: Netsurion’s SOC analyst observed that a new process – “iexplorer.exe” – had launched on a customer system and exited after a period of time.
 The analyst also found new MD5 hash activity.
-The hash seemed suspicious to the analyst, and upon verifying, it was confirmed that the hash was malicious in nature.
-This catch was categorized as a Trojan process.
+The cybersecurity analyst confirmed that the hash was a malicious Trojan.
 The Fix: The analyst immediately notified the customer and got it neutralized by re-imaging the system, isolating it from the network and using anti-malware techniques.
 The find was acknowledged and confirmed by the client as well.
 The key highlight is that customer control mechanisms, such as A/V, could not detect this at the point of entry.
 The Lesson: Trojans in any environment are a threat and can be detrimental to client business.
-In this particular case, though the process did not look suspicious, expert analysis by the EventTracker analyst made sure that it did not go unnoticed.
-Trojans are the first stage of an attack and their primary purpose is to stay hidden while downloading and installing a stronger threat, such as a bot.
-They are often delivered to a victim through an email message where they masquerade as an image or joke, or by a malicious website that installs the Trojan on a computer through vulnerabilities in web browser software, such as Microsoft Internet Explorer.
+In this particular case, though the process did not look suspicious, expert analysis by Netsurion’s SOC analyst made sure that it did not go unnoticed.
+Trojans are the first stage of a cyber attack and their primary purpose is to stay hidden while downloading and installing a stronger threat, such as a bot.
+They are often delivered to a victim through a phishing email message where they masquerade as an image or joke, or by a malicious website that installs the Trojan via web vulnerabilities.